Taylor Booth (soccer): Utrecht

 On January 28, 2022, Booth signed a pre-contract with Eredivisie club Utrecht to join the team as a free agent in the summer.

 After scoring a goal in both of Utrecht's league matches during November 2022, Booth was named the November Eredivisie Player of the Month.

 Booth scored his first goals of the following league campaign by way of a hat-trick, the first of his career, against FC Volendam on February 4, 2024; his brother, Zach, also scored in the match.

 Twente

 On February 4, 2025, Booth signed a three-and-a-half-year contract with Twente.

+Loan to Real Salt Lake

+On September 2, 2026, Booth returned to Real Salt Lake on loan.

 International career

 Booth has represented the United States at a number of youth levels, from under-15 to under-19.
 Most notably, he was included in the United States squad for the 2017 FIFA U-17 World Cup in India.
 He made two appearances in the tournament, helping his team to the quarter-finals before losing 4–1 to eventual champions England.
 On December 3, 2021, he was called up for the first time to the United States senior team for the friendly match against Bosnia and Herzegovina on December 18, though he did not make an appearance.
 Booth got his first cap on March 24, 2023, in a CONCACAF Nations League match against Grenada.

 On October 8, 2023, Booth was called up to the United States under-23 national team ahead of friendlies against Mexico and Japan.